 The elevated 4th green fronted by sleepers at Royal West Norfolk - Photo Credit: Golf Monthly UK

-As the name suggests, the Short hole’s defining characteristic is its length which typically ranges from 130-160 yards.
-These holes were designed to test a player’s short iron accuracy and putting touch.
-Short holes feature a large elevated green that typically has the most complex and severe undulations on the course.
-Macdonald and Raynor often protected their Shorts with deep bunkers in front and on both sides of the elevated green making for difficult up and downs for any shot that misses the green.
-Unfortunately, with the advent of technology and uneducated greens committees, many of these templates have been lengthened over the years in an effort to beef up yardage on the scorecard.
+As the name suggests, the Short hole’s defining characteristic is its length.
+Ranging from 130-160 yards, these holes test a player’s short iron accuracy and putting touch.
+Short holes feature a large elevated green that typically has the most complex and severe undulations on the property.
+Macdonald and Raynor often protected their Shorts with deep bunkers in front and around the elevated surfaces, making misses difficult to get up-and-down.
+Unfortunately, the advent of technology and uneducated greens committees has led to many of these templates have been lengthened over the years.

 A sketch of the 6th at Lookout Mountain - Photo credit: F.D.
 Stein